BMW Car Insurance Quotes in 2026

 ProgressiveLiberty MutualAllstate

-BMW Insurance Rates by State
+Average Cost of BMW Car Insurance by State

-Your location plays a big role in how much you’ll pay to insure a BMW.
+Your location plays a big role in how much you pay to insure a BMW.
 Insurance companies factor in local risk levels, including accident frequency, vehicle theft rates, and incidents of vandalism when setting premiums.

 In addition to driving risks, regional differences in repair costs, legal expenses, and insurance fraud also influence what you’ll pay.
 Use the map below to see how average BMW insurance rates in your state stack up against the national average and neighboring states, according to our data.

-Average BMW Rates by State
+BMW Rates by State

 sort ascsort desc